Francis Scott Key Bridge collapse: 2025

 Work on the new bridge was scheduled to start January 7, 2025, after the approval by Congress of the December 2024 continuing resolution which included $2 billion in funding.
 On February 4, 2025, the Maryland Transportation Authority unveiled a preliminary design for a cable-stayed bridge, Maryland's first.
 It is to have two travel lanes in each direction, with a 1,600-foot (490 m) main span and 600-foot (180 m) supporting towers.
 Its clearance over the shipping channel will be at least 230 feet (70 m), higher than the old bridge's 185 feet (56 m).
 The bridge will be longer so the roadway can reach the increased height with an acceptably gradual incline.
 Demolition of the remaining bridge began in July 2025.
 The demolition is expected to take nine months.

+2026

+On June 1, the United States District Court for the District of Maryland scheduled a hearing regarding whether the Limitation of Liability Act of 1851 limits economic damages against the owners and operators of MV Dali.
+An Order, 840, was granted, on June 1, to stay these proceedings, to a future date.

+In June 2026, prosecutors agreed to a deferred prosecution for the vessel's chief engineer, Karthikeyan Deenadayalan, who admitted to conduct that constitutes a criminal violation of the Ports and Waterways Safety Act, regarding an unsafe fuel supply arrangement, which led to the collision.
+Additional Synergy employees, including Radhakrishnan Karthik Nair, who had instructed Deenadayalan, were charged separately.

 Crew

-On May 15, the BBC reported that the 21 crew members of Indian and Sri Lankan nationality remained below deck on Dali.
+On May 15, 2024, the BBC reported that the 21 crew members of Indian and Sri Lankan nationality remained below deck on Dali.
 They had not been permitted to disembark as they did not have the necessary entry visas or shore passes, and the FBI had confiscated their mobile phones.
 In June, all members of the crew were allowed to disembark.
 Ten members of the crew were allowed to leave the United States, but eleven higher-ranked crew members were ordered to stay in Baltimore indefinitely as legal proceedings continue.

+As of March 2026, eight members of the crew of the Dali were still confined to Baltimore as part of an agreement between the U.S. government and their employer.
+Some were allowed to visit home for a limited time.